Jill Ker Conway: Biography

 After this setback, she travelled through Europe with her now emotionally volatile mother.
 In 1960, she decided to strike out on her own and move to the United States.
-At age 25, she was accepted into the Harvard University history program.
-There she assisted a Canadian professor, John Conway, who became her husband until his death in 1995.
+At age 25, she was accepted into the history program of Harvard University's Radcliffe College, where she devoted her studies to women's history, not yet an established historical discipline, and wrote her dissertation on Jane Addams and the establishment of Hull House.
+Her interest in Addams and Hull House was sparked by her neighbor and friend, former Librarian of Congress, Archibald Macleish.
+At Harvard, she also assisted a Canadian professor, John Conway, who was her husband from 1962 until his death in 1995.
 Ker Conway received her Ph.D. at Harvard in 1969 and taught at the University of Toronto from 1964 to 1975.
 Her book True North details her life in Toronto.

 From 1975 to 1985, Ker Conway was the president of Smith College.
-After 1985, she was a Visiting Professor at the Massachusetts Institute of Technology.
+After 1985, she was a visiting professor at the Massachusetts Institute of Technology.
 She received thirty-eight honorary degrees and awards from North American and Australian colleges, universities and women's organizations.

 Throughout her career, Ker Conway served as director on a variety of corporate boards.
 These include stints of more than a decade on the boards of Nike, Colgate-Palmolive, and Merrill Lynch.
+Ker Conway was also the first female Chairman of Lendlease.

 After 2011, Ker Conway served as the Board Chair of Community Solutions.
 It is a non-profit organization with a focus on homelessness and related issues, based in New York City.

 Conway died on 1 June 2018 at her home in Boston at the age of 83.